 Electrostatic precipitators (also called electronic filters) electrically charge airborne particles and then trap them on oppositely charged metal plates.
 They are available to be installed in central filtration systems and in portable units, usually with fans.

 Electrostatic precipitators employ either a one or two-stage system, with the two-stage units being more effective than their one-stage counterparts.
 One stage systems use the same charged medium to charge the particles in the air and to collect them.
-Two stage systems use high-voltage electrodes or wires which place a charge on the incoming airborne particles, and then draws them between a series of oppositely charged metal plates which attract the particles from the air, causing them to precipitate onto the metal plates.
+Two stage systems use high-voltage electrodes or wires which place a charge on the incoming airborne particles, and then draws those particles between a series of oppositely charged metal plates which attract the particles from the air, causing them to precipitate onto the metal plates.

 Collection efficiency of these units varies widely depending upon the area of the collecting plates, air flow rate, the strength of the electrical field, and the how often the collection plates are cleaned.